JSBmanD/docs/pages/deep-linked-ads/twitter-ads-app-install.md

 ## Prerequisites

-!!! warning "Prerequisites"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Prerequisites",
+  "body": "
   * [x] Ensure Branch is the only MMP configured in your Twitter account.
 This must be done before you enable the Twitter integration in your Branch dashboard.
 	* [x] To track installs from Twitter Ads you should [integrate the Branch SDK](/apps/ios/#integrate-branch) into your app OR send events via server to server integration including device IDs (Google AID or Apple IFA).
 	* [x] To use Twitter App Install Ads ensure you have:
 		* [x] URI schemes configured on iOS
 		* [x] URI schemes configured on Android
 		* [x] iOS App Store ID set
 		* [x] Android Package Name set
 	* [x] Ads is a premium product priced on Monthly Active Users.
-Sign up for the Ads product to enable this functionality.
+Sign up for the Ads product to enable this functionality."
+}
+[/block]

 ## Campaign Support